 JUSTIFICATION (Need/Demand): Without a Trail Surface Preservation Program, paved asphalt trails will continue to degrade and required additional reactionary maintenance.
-This program would allow the county to remain in compliance with ADA
+This program would allow the county to remain in compliance with ADA requirements for multi-use trails.

 IMPLICATION OF NOT DOING THE PROJECT: Continued degradation to paved asphalt multi-use trail surfaces, requiring additional maintenance.
 Potential for ADA non-compliant trail surfaces